 Is It Safe at Night?

-Police patrols are frequent, and because Pile Gate is a major tourist area, local authorities prioritize safety here.
-I’ve walked alone near the gate many times—sometimes with just the sound of waves below the fortress—and never felt unsafe.
+Patrol cars are constantly passing by, and since Pile Gates is a tourist place, the local authorities pay attention here.
+I had walked alone by the gate many times with just the sound of the waves splashing below the fort and never felt unsafe.

 Crowd Control During Peak Season

-During summer, Pile Gate can get overwhelmingly crowded, especially from 10 AM to 3 PM when cruise ships dock and unleash thousands of visitors.
-In those hours, the gate feels like the entrance to a festival—complete with camera flashes, street performers, and massive group tours.
+During summer time, Pile Gate can get quite overcrowded mostly from about 10 AM to 3 PM, with the arrival of cruise ships, which bring thousands of passengers.
+During those hours, the gate looks like the entry to a festival, with flashes, street artists and huge group tours.

 Want to avoid the chaos?
 Plan your Old Town visit for early morning or late evening.
 Even better—download the Dubrovnik Visitor mobile app, which includes live crowd updates and real-time tips on the best times to visit attractions.